The cleansocks library is available in several forms.

 There's no Mac binary distribution, but the source should build there.
 See below.

-The build requires gnu make, which will need to be installed on BSD (and possibly Mac), and then the make steps change to gmake.
+The build requires gnu make, which will need to be installed on BSD (and possibly Mac), and then the make command changes to gmake.
 If you build and install on something that isn't Red Hat Linux, you might want to follow with make locroot.
 Run this as yourself, not the adminstrator.
 It will create a .cleansocks file in your home area and download the root authority file to keep cleantlsc happy.

 The source distro is not set up to build on Windows.
 The distributed the Windows version is cross-compiled from Fedora Linux.
 You could probably create a project in CodeBlocks or another IDE that you prefer and get it to build that way.
 You could also probably build it with the above commands under MSYS on Windows, should you have that installed.

-There is also a source RPM distribution, libcleansocks-1.0-1.fc36.src.rpm.
+There is also a source RPM distribution, libcleansocks-1.2-1.fc40.src.rpm.

 A program which uses the base library (no TLS) can be compiled with a command like: